 Shane Copland is a Senior Technical Writer at Amazon.

-Focusing on developer productivity, Shane has past technical writing experience with companies like Google and ServiceTitan.
+Focusing on developer productivity, Shane has technical writing experience with companies such as Google and ServiceTitan.

 He has a personal example of asking ChatGPT how to throw a pass in John Madden Football.
 The response to his question was to “press buttons to move the quarterback and press buttons to throw the ball.”

-Therefore, AI today does not have the level of detail technical writing requires.
-However, Shane does believe that AI may have that capability in the future and that’s why, “to be safe we should all learn AI maintenance.”
+Therefore, AI today lacks the level of detail that technical writing requires.
+However, Shane does believe that AI may have that capability in the future, and that’s why, “to be safe, we should all learn AI maintenance.”

-As of now though, AI is a helpful tool for research and first drafts.
-That said, to ensure AI provides quality drafts, writers need to provide “the context only humans can provide” because only they are able to have empathy for the reader.
+As of now, though, AI is a helpful tool for research and first drafts.
+That said, to ensure AI provides high-quality drafts, writers need to provide “the context only humans can provide,” as only they can empathize with the reader.

 9. Edith E Bell Ph.D., Technical Writer